 Much of what has been described in the medical home model is already in place at Longwood Pediatrics.
 We began the process of seeking to be formally certified as a PCMH by the NCQA in 2009 through collaboration with our partners at the PPOC.
 Our goal is to improve care coordination for our patients in all areas (medical, educational, social, emotional).
 We have focused initially on our patients with special health care needs and certain diagnoses of interest (e.g. asthma), and hopefully will apply what we learn to all of our patients.
 Our Medical Home team is comprised of three physicians, two Medical Home Care Coordinators, a Social Worker, our Practice Administrator, Operations Supervisor and Administrative Coordinator.
 Together they help balance our medical care with a strong supportive care program.

 Medical Home is an important part of Longwood Pediatrics.
 Our goal is to assure we meet all the needs of our patients.

-We have a dedicated Medical Home Coordinator, Jane Bittner.
-Her role is to work in partnership with the pediatric care team at Longwood Pediatrics and the children and families in the practice to ensure that both the medical and non-medical needs of our patients are met.
+We have a dedicated Medical Home Coordinator, Max Supino.
+His role is to work in partnership with the pediatric care team at Longwood Pediatrics and the children and families in the practice to ensure that both the medical and non-medical needs of our patients are met.

-She is available Monday-Friday 9am-5pm.
-Please feel free to contact her with any questions you may have and she will do her best to assist you.
+He is available Monday-Friday 9am-5pm.
+Please feel free to contact him with any questions you may have and he will do his best to assist you.